ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch07.md

 Diederik P. Kingma and Jimmy Ba, we encounter an out-of-memory device.
 What problem might explain this issue?

 7-2.
-Suppose we donâ€™t have access to a GPU and are considering using data parallelism on the CPU.
+Suppose we don't have access to a GPU and are considering using data parallelism on the CPU.
 Is this a good idea?

 ## References [](#references)